Your Rights During a Drug-Related Police Search

 Searches of Your Home

-Police typically need a warrant to search your residence unless there's an emergency (e.g., someone in danger or evidence being destroyed) or they are in active pursuit of a suspect.
-Without a valid warrant or a clear exception, you can refuse entry by calmly stating, “I do not consent to this search.”
+Police typically need a warrant to search your residence unless there’s an emergency (e.g., someone in danger or evidence being destroyed) or they are actively pursuing a suspect.
+You can refuse entry without a valid warrant or a clear exception by calmly stating, “I do not consent to this search.”
 Remember, understanding the rules around searching a house without a warrant is crucial because your home enjoys the strongest protections under the Fourth Amendment.

 Searches of Your Car